 · Ease of maintenance

-How much attention does the material require?
-Do you need to apply sealant periodically and can you do it yourself?
-Will a simple wash suffice for maintaining the material?
+How much maintenance does the material require?
+Do you need to apply sealant periodically, and can you do it yourself?
+Will a simple wash suffice?

 · Ease of installation